adamlui/js-utils/minify.js/README.md

 ## 🔌 API reference

-You can also import **minify.js** into your app to use its API methods, both as an ECMAScript module or as a CommonJS module.
+You can also import **minify.js** into your app to use its API methods, both as an ECMAScript module or a CommonJS module.

 #### ESM: